nonvisual/nonvisual.github.io/_posts/2021-02-07-testing-with-hypothesis.md

 ```
 And here we say that we want 8 examples to be generated, "print_blob" allows to printout data necessary for tests reproduction (we will see used it later) and finally we set a deadline in order not to have a very long-running test.

 As for the test body, it remains pretty straightforward.
-We create model, solve it and asserd if the status is optimal:
+We create model, solve it and assert if the status is optimal:
 ```python
 def test_knapsack_model_optimal(data):
     profits, weights, _ = data